Doklam: Bhutanese reactions

 After issuing a press statement on 29 June 2017, the Bhutanese government and media maintained a studious silence.
 The Bhutanese clarified that the land on which China was building a road was "Bhutanese territory" that was being claimed by China, and it is part of the ongoing border negotiations.
 It defended the policy of silence followed by the Bhutanese government, saying "Bhutan does not want India and China to go to war, and it is avoiding doing anything that can heat up an already heated situation."

 However, ENODO Global, having done a study of social media interactions in Bhutan, recommended that the government should "proactively engage" with citizens and avoid a disconnect between leaders and populations.
 ENODO found considerable anxiety among the populace regarding the risk of war between India and China, and the possibility of annexation by China similar to that of Tibet in 1951.
 It found a strengthening of Bhutanese resolve, identity and nationalism, not wanting to be "pushovers".

 The New York Times said that it encountered more people concerned about India's actions than China's.
 It found expressions of sovereignty and concern that an escalation of the border conflict would hurt trade and diplomatic relations with China.
 ENODO did not corroborate these observations.
 Rather it said that hundreds of Twitter hashtags were created to rally support for India and that there was a significant blowback over the Xinhua television programme titled "7 sins" that castigated India.
 Scholar Rudra Chaudhuri, having toured the country, noted that Doklam is not as important an issue for the Bhutanese as it might have been ten years ago.
 Rather the Bhutanese view a border settlement with China as the top priority for the country.
 While he noticed terms such as "pro-Chinese" and "anti-Indian" often used, he said that what they meant was not well-understood.

 Disengagement

 On 28 August 2017, it was announced that India and China had mutually agreed to a speedy disengagement on the Doklam plateau bringing an end to the military face-off that lasted for close to three months.
 The Chinese foreign ministry sidestepped the question of whether China would continue the road construction.

 Aftermath

 Chinese forces reportedly returned to Doklam Plateau in September 2018 and had nearly completed their road construction by January 2019, along with other infrastructure.
-On 19 November 2020, a Chinese CGTN News producer tweeted that China has constructed a village called Pangda approximately 9 km from Doklam and about 2 km within the territory of Bhutan.
+On 19 November 2020, a Chinese CGTN News producer tweeted that China has constructed a village called Pangda approximately 9 km from the Doklam standoff location and about 2 km within the territory of Bhutan.